Skip to main content

 }

-A coverage percentage below 100% means some card actions have no policy enforcement.
-Tools implementing those actions will fall through to the unmapped_tool_action default.
-Aim for 100% coverage in production policies.
+A coverage percentage below 100% means some card actions have no backing capability mapping.
+Tools implementing those actions will fall through to enforcement.unmapped_tool_action.
+Aim for 100% coverage in production cards.

-# Evaluate policy and fail if coverage is below threshold
+# Evaluate a card and fail if coverage is below threshold

 --min-coverage 90